Cloud server configurations

 If the configuration has more than 8 vCPUs, the vCPU:RAM ratio must be at least 1:2 and the vCPU:Local Disk ratio must be 1:32.
 For example, 10 vCPUs requires at least 20 GB of RAM and a disk size of at least 320 GB.

-If arbitrary configurations are not suitable, you can order your own configuration.
+If custom configurations are not suitable, you can order your own configuration.
 Create a ticket and specify the resource ratio:

 - vCPU:RAM - at least 1:2;